waqardongre/text_classification_with_LSTMs_and_pre_trained_word_embedding/README.md

 ### Run below in your linux based terminal  to install tensorflow if not installed else skip
 pip install tensorflow==2.7.0

-### Go to the project directory in in your linux based terminal in Linux based terminal
+### Go to the project directory in in your linux based terminal
 cd /mnt/c/Users/<username>/path_to_your_project

 ### To run the developed rest api, run below command in in your linux based terminal